 - Show one question at a time should be checked.
 Lock questions after answering should be unchecked.

-- Require an access code – not recommended.
-Uncheck this option.
+- Require an access code – Check this option for AI invigilated exams only.
+Otherwise, leave unchecked.

 - Filter IP Addresses – not required.
 Uncheck this option.